meroj/Projet_machine_learning/README.md

 In this repository we have 3 csv files which are datasets and 2 pyhton files which are the execution.
 We want to predict the weight of someone with regression.

+## CSV
+We first used the food_coded.csv but there is too few data in this file so the regression is not working very well.
+Then we tryed with diet.csv and examination.csv and we have a better result because there is 10 times more values.

 ## Python
 Python is used to import data, clean it, and build a model with cleaned dataset.